auth0/docs/articles/auth0-hooks/extensibility-points/pre-user-registration.md

 The `pre-user-registration` extensibility point allows you to:

-* Prevent creation of an application user;
+* Prevent creation of a database user;
 * Add custom `app_metadata` or `user_metadata` to a newly-created user.

 This allows you to implement scenarios including (but not limited to):

 * Enforcing a custom password policy;
-* Preventing signups for those who meet certain requirements (such as existing users or users using a particular Social Connection);
+* Preventing signups for those who meet certain requirements;
 * Setting conditional `app_metadata` or `user_metadata` on users that do not yet exist;
 * Preventing (blacklisting) personal email domains.